MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-local-file.md

 ms.date: 12/07/2020
 LocalizationGroup: Get started
 ---
-# Save a Power BI paginated report to a local folder
+# Save a Power BI paginated report to a local folder  with Power Automate

 With [Power Automate](/power-automate/getting-started), you can automate exporting and distributing Power BI paginated reports to a variety of supported formats and scenarios.
 In this article, you use a template to set up recurring exports of a paginated report to your file system, in a desired format.
 See the Prerequisites if it's your first time using the Export to File for Paginated Reports action in a Power Automate flow.